This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The day of your child's surgery:

-- Caregivers may put an IV tube into your child's vein.
+- Healthcare providers may put an IV tube into your child's vein.
 Your child may be given liquids and medicine through the IV.

 WHAT WILL HAPPEN: